BayAreaMetro/travel-model-two/netbuild.md

 #### Step 1: Add the location of `python.exe` and `pip.exe` to your system's `PATH` environment variable.

+This is so that Windows will know where Python is when you try to run it.
 To do so, you’ll need to know where your `python.exe` is installed.
 For example, if your `python.exe` is installed in `C:\Python27`, type the command as below into your command prompt.
 If your `python.exe` is installed elsewhere, replace `C:\Python27` with your `python.exe` location.
 It's also helpful to include the `Scripts` subdirectory of your python installation, since that's where [`pip.exe`](https://pypi.org/project/pip/) is located, which is used for installing python modules.

 ``` dosbatch
 C:\>set PATH=%PATH%;C:\Python27;C:\Python27\Scripts